Halifuda/cbitmap/README.md

 ## Use cases

  You are recommended to use this crate when you want to maintain a bitmap containing a large but fixed number of bits.
+ Especially, when you are caring memory usage/alignment, for `cbitmap` wastes almost no places.

  For example, you may want to manage a set of resources, which can be described by two states, and a bitmap is fit for you.